-Amparo Bared is vice president of Talent Management for Ryder System, Inc., a FORTUNE 500 transportation and supply chain management solutions company headquartered in Miami.
+Amparo Bared Bravo is former vice president of Talent Management for Ryder System, Inc., a FORTUNE 500 transportation and supply chain management solutions company headquartered in Miami.
 Amparo is responsible for developing and implementing the company’s talent management strategy, which includes talent acquisition, performance management, succession planning, leadership development and assessment, and employee learning.
 She also leads efforts to effect cultural transformation throughout Ryder for key strategic efforts such as diversity and inclusion, change management, and employee engagement.

 Amparo first joined Ryder in 1995 as a manager in Human Resources and has held positions of increasing responsibility and leadership in the Human Resources organization over a 17-year career with the company.
 Her achievements have included developing a comprehensive talent management strategy aligned with the company’s human resources and business objectives; strengthening the company’s diversity and inclusion focus, including the creation of an 11-member Diversity and Inclusion Council led by the company’s CEO; expanding the use of innovative outreach efforts for recruiting; and strengthening the company’s leadership development through new programs for high-potential employees and executives.
 Amparo also led the implementation of an enterprise-wide Web-based solution to facilitate and integrate all talent management processes, and played a key role in organizing Ryder’s first Women Leadership Forum, a two-day gathering of the company’s 70 highest-ranking female leaders to share knowledge and network.